appseconnect/docs/_posts/2018-09-17-getting-started.md

 On clicking the Publish button, all the Touchpoints will be published under the connection.
 Once a connection has been published, only the Republish button will appear instead of Publish button
 {: .notice--warning}

-`Value Mapping` is an important function under touchpoint selection.
+`Lookup Mapping` is an important function under touchpoint selection.
 Value mapping is a concept which allows the implementer to configure value mapping specific to the application environment such that when the source value is processed, it will be transferred to the destination value automatically.
 The Value-Mapping is a way to map the special values which needed to be converted by the applications during [transformation](/transformation/overview/).
 Details of Value Mapping will come in subsequent section of the document.